athack-ctf/chall2025-way-too-expensive/solution/README.md

 This solution is automated in `solve.sh`

-- Create cart with some affordable items
+- Fill the cart with some affordable items
-- Try purchasing them
-- Try adding the flag as the purchase is being processes
+- Purchase them and as the the purchase is being processed add the flag to the cart